In Rome, Uncollected Trash Festers In Scorching Heat

 On a July afternoon, despite the 95-degree temperature, the square was packed with people tossing coins in the marble fountain.

 "A lot of the garbage cans nearly overflowing or full.
 It's disgusting," says Callum Leeks, from Virginia.
 Pointing to the fountain, he says, "I would like to come here to see beautiful things like that.
-The garbage on the ground and spilling out, just kind of ruins the effect."
+The garbage on the ground and spilling out just kind of ruins the effect."

 Zoe Houseman, visiting from North Carolina, also found Rome much dirtier than she expected.